 Books from the B’nai Israel and Beth Jacob Congregations, along with donations from the library of Rabbi Y. Irving Dick, our first rabbi, made up the collection of the new Adat Shalom library when it was dedicated in December, 1997.
-A generous contribution from Dr. Saul and Emma Fleegler, who valued books and learning and who strived to set an example of giving for others, made opening the facility a reality.

 The library has continued to grow through the support of individual donors, the Congregational Board, Sisterhood, Men’s Club, and all-volunteer staff.
 The library does not have an endowment, however, and is dependent on donations.

 The Library has been honored by accreditation from the Association of Jewish Libraries.
 Please stop in whenever you are in the building to take advantage of this wonderful resource!